HYDRABLOOMER/AGENT/FEATURES.md

 #### **Verification Layer**

 * Automated checks using ML/DL models (simulated in Round 1)
-* Manual verification by NGOs or institutional moderators for credibility
+* Manual verification by NGOs or institutional moderators for credibility.
+This is to ensure proper verification of the task which is done.
 * Only verified tasks enter the aggregate dataset

 #### **Leaderboards & Rankings**